xcist/main/reconstruction/lib/readme.md

-# How to compile in linux
+# How to compile on linux

 Go to the `reconstruction\src` folder and run following command: